Charging-driven coarsening and melting of a colloidal nanoparticle monolayer at an ionic liquid-vacuum interface: Results and Discussion

 \subsubsection{Melting}

 We observe that a liquid phase emerges through the formation of vacancies in the crystal lattice.
 Figure~\ref{F3}A shows a time series of the particle monolayer after the initial coarsening occurs, between 115 and 205 s, false colored by $\vert\Psi_6,_j\vert$, as in Figure \ref{F1}C. As the electron beam scans, particles recede into the IL, effectively lowering the area fraction of the colloidal monolayer.
-Particles begin disappearing, and the area fraction decreases as shown in Figure~\ref{F1}B. We find that particles disappear both at grain boundaries and within crystalline domains.
+Particles begin disappearing, and the area fraction decreases as shown in Figure~\ref{F1}B. We find that particles disappear both within crystalline and disordered regions.
 While particles are observed to disappear less frequently toward the edges of the field of view, this is only a boundary effect, with the irradiated particles being close to unirradiated ones beyond the field of view.

-To gain further insights into the dynamics of the system upon particle deletion, we use single particle tracking and calculate a 2D Lindemann parameter\cite{bedanov_modified_1985, zahn_two-stage_1999, kelleher_phase_2017, peng_two-step_2015, peng_diffusive_2017} for each particle $j$ as a function of time $t$ (Figure~\ref{F3}B), which we define as:
+To gain further insights into the dynamics of the system upon particle deletion, we use single particle tracking and calculate an instantaneous 2D Lindemann parameter\cite{bedanov_modified_1985, zahn_two-stage_1999, kelleher_phase_2017, peng_two-step_2015, peng_diffusive_2017} for each particle $j$ as a function of time $t$ (Figure~\ref{F3}B), which we define as: